aantron/dream/example/z-systemd/README.md

 This example turns a Dream app into a [systemd](https://en.wikipedia.org/wiki/Systemd) service (daemon).
-The app runs in the background, and starts on system startup.
+The app runs in the background, and starts on system startup:

 ```ini
 [Unit]